Office Reader

 Usage

-1. Put a .docx file into your Obsidian vault.
+1. Put a .docx, .pptx, or .xlsx file into your Obsidian vault.

-2. Click the .docx file in the file explorer.
+2. Click the file in the file explorer.

 3. Read the document in the Obsidian tab opened by the plugin.

-4. Use the toolbar to reload, zoom, fit width, show the outline, search, copy text, copy Markdown, create a summary note, or open the file externally.
+4. Use the toolbar and navigation panels to reload, navigate, zoom, search, copy text, inspect notes, create a summary note, or open the file externally.

 Zoom